Where can I find the application to apply to Chadron State College?

 Can I work off campus?

 Generally, no. However, if you are experiencing extreme financial difficulties which were unforeseen, you can apply for off-campus work permission from the Department of Homeland Security (DHS).
 With DHS permission, it is possible to work up to twenty hours a week during the academic year and full-time during the summer and vacation periods.
-Please contact the Office of International Education for full details.
-Visit the International Education page.
+Please contact the Office of International Studies at email@example.com.

 When should I pay my bill?

 Payment is due no later than the end of the second week of classes ever semester.
-We highly discourage students to carry their tuition fee with them as they travel to the U.S. If you have not been required to pay your first semester cost of attendance in advance, we strongly recommend that you carry your first semester’s cost of attendance with you when you come to the U.S.
+We highly discourage students from carrying large sums of money with them as they travel to the U.S. so you are encouraged to pay the full amount due prior to your arrival.

 Does CSC offer an extended payment plan?